 (b) create a “conclusive presumption” as to the “intent to create a tenancy by the entirety” when a spouse’s name is added to an ownership document.

-Supports the Honoring American Veterans in Extreme Need Act of 2019 (the “HAVEN” Act – S.679 and HR.2938 – or any similar subsequent legislation.

-14. Supports legislation to enact the Uniform Commercial Real Estate Receivership Act (UCRERA) as developed by the National Conference of Commissioners on Uniform State Laws (NCCUSL) and as revised by UCRERA Task Force of the Business Law Section.

 15. Supports legislation to update and clarify Section 55.205,F.S., Effect of judgment lien, to explicitly cross-reference section 319.27,F.S.